Dates & Times

 Simple Date Picker Widget

 If you are in need of a simple date picker widget that returns a format in YYYY-MM-DD, then your best option is to add the date-picker CSS class to any text input and make sure that hqwebapp/js/bootstrap5/widgets is included as part of your javascript dependencies.
-Additionally, you will want to use the @use_tempusdominus decorator on the view using the widget to ensure the CSS is loaded to the page properly.

 The hqwebapp/js/bootstrap5/widgets module when loaded to a page will look for input fields with the date-picker CSS class, and apply the Tempus Dominus plugin to that field.